Moosa-24/MOOAKO310_fto2401_GroupA_MoosaAkoodie_DJS11/podcast-app/README.md

    21. Audio player must show listening progress - done

 ### Favorites and Filtering
-   22. ### User is able to mark specific episodes as favourites so that they can find them again (Note the requirement is that a specific episode of a specific season of a specific show is to be favourited) - HALF done(i cant choose multiple but i can choose a specific one that i want)
+   22. ### User is able to mark specific episodes as favourites so that they can find them again (Note the requirement is that a specific episode of a specific season of a specific show is to be favourited) - NOT DONE(i cant choose multiple but i can choose a specific one that i want)
    23. User can visit a view where they see all their favourite episodes - done
    24. ### User is able to see the associated show and season when an episode is in favourites - NOT DONE
    25. ### Related by season/show episodes are grouped together in favourites - NOT DONE